Vaginal Ring: Side Effects, Risks & Effectiveness

 The vaginal ring is inserted into your vagina where it remains for three weeks.
 It is removed during the fourth week to allow your menstrual period to occur.
 At the end of the fourth week, the process is repeated.

 How Effective is the Vaginal Ring?

 The vaginal ring has a failure rate of less than 2% when it is used correctly and consistently.
-When it is used correctly less than 2 in 100 women will get pregnant.
-You should take a pregnancy test if you are experiencing any pregnancy symptoms.
+In other words, when it is used correctly, less than 2 in 100 women will get pregnant.
+You should take a pregnancy test if you are experiencing pregnancy symptoms.

 What are the Side Effects or Health Risks of the Vaginal Ring?

 The vaginal ring has side effects similar to those experienced by users of oral contraceptives or other hormonal types of contraception which include: